DHRI-Curriculum/Data-and-Ethics/frontmatter.md

 By the end of this workshop, participants will:

-- Understand the stages of data analysis.
+- Understand the stages of data analysis
 - Understand the beginning of cleaning/tidying data
-- Experience the difference between proprietary and open data formats.
+- Experience the difference between proprietary and open data formats
-- Become familiar with the specific requirements of "high quality data."
+- Become familiar with the specific requirements of "high quality data"
-- Have an understanding of potential ethical concerns around working with different types of data and analysis.
+- Have an understanding of potential ethical concerns around working with different types of data and analysis

 ## Estimated time

+[TBD]

 ## Prerequisites